NPSH Calculation and Find pump suction and delivery line head loss with an online calculator

-Net positive suction head is the term that is usually used to describe the absolute pressure of a fluid at the inlet to a pump minus the vapour pressure of the liquid.
+Net positive suction head (NPSH) is the term that is usually used to describe the absolute pressure of a fluid at the inlet to a pump minus the vapour pressure of the liquid.
 The NPSH is always positive since it is expressed in terms of absolute fluid column height in meter head or feet head.
 The term “Net” refers to the actual pressure head at the pump suction flange and not the static suction head.
 A minimum amount of suction pressure (head) is needed for a pump to operate without cavitation.

 When discussing centrifugal pumps, the two most important head terms are NPSHr and NPSHa.